Agenda Item

 • Default_avatar

-Michael Colbruno over 2 years ago
+Michael Colbruno almost 3 years ago

 I intend to speak on this item, but I wanted to share that the Governor's office and the Legislative leadership supports this effort.
 Erin Mellon, the Governor's spokesperson was quoted as saying, ""It's clear that the current tax construct is presenting unintended but serious challenges.
 Any tax-reform effort in this space will require action from two-thirds of the Legislature, and the governor is open to working with them on a solution."
 Assembly Speaker Anthony Rendon and Senator Mike McGuire have also been in touch with the industry to discuss solutions.